CT Scan Vs MRI Vs PET Scan

 Does a PET Scan show all Cancers?

-A PET scan can show whether cancer cells are present in the body, but cannot tell where they are located.
-PET scans are often used in conjunction with other imaging tests, such as CT or MRI scans.
+A PET scan can detect the presence of cancer cells in the body, but it cannot identify their precise location.
+PET scans are frequently used in addition to other imaging studies, such MRIs or CT scans.

-In some cases, a PET scan can show whether cancer cells have spread to other parts of the body, but it cannot detect all types of cancer.
+A PET scan can sometimes reveal if cancer cells have moved to other areas of the body, but it is not able to identify every kind of cancer.